petrbroz/vscode-forge-tools/README.md

 > Note: if you have configured the extension both in the _User_ scope and in the _Workspace_ scope, the extension will present the list of environments from the _Workspace_ scope as it has higher precedence.

-### Data & Derivatives View
+### Buckets & Derivatives View

-The _Data & Derivatives_ view allows you to browse [Forge Data Management](https://forge.autodesk.com/en/docs/data/v2/developers_guide/overview) content, create buckets, upload/download objects, translate objects using [Forge Model Derivative](https://forge.autodesk.com/en/docs/model-derivative/v2) service, and access the resulting derivatives.
-All derivatives are listed as children of the corresponding object in the tree.
-If there are no derivatives yet, or if there's been a translation issue, the tree view will provide additional information.
+The _Buckets & Derivatives_ view allows you to browse [Forge Data Management](https://forge.autodesk.com/en/docs/data/v2/developers_guide/overview) OSS (object simple storage) content, create buckets, upload/download files, translate them using [Forge Model Derivative](https://forge.autodesk.com/en/docs/model-derivative/v2) service, and access the resulting derivatives.
+All derivatives are listed as children of their corresponding objects in the tree.
+If there are no derivatives yet, or if there's been an issue with the translation, the tree view will provide additional information.

 ![Create bucket and upload object](https://github.com/petrbroz/vscode-forge-tools/raw/develop/docs/create-bucket-upload-file.gif)

 ![Translate object and view derivatives](https://github.com/petrbroz/vscode-forge-tools/raw/develop/docs/translate-and-preview.gif)

-For objects that have already been translated using the Model Derivative service, you can use a command (or a context menu item) called `Download Object Derivatives` which will download the SVF file (proprietary format used for viewing 3D content in Forge Viewer) and all its dependencies into a folder you pick, similarly to the functionality provided by https://extract.autodesk.io.
+For objects that have already been translated using the Model Derivative service, you can use a command (or a context menu item) called `Download Object Derivatives as SVF` which will download the SVF file (proprietary format used for viewing 3D content in Forge Viewer) and all its dependencies into a folder you pick, similarly to the functionality provided by https://extract.autodesk.io.
 All the content will be stored using the following subfolder structure:

 ```